ADN-DevTech/3dsMax-Python-HowTos/src/packages/mxstranslate/README.md

 valid code in the editor window it gets translated to python.

-THe translator is too slow for big chunks of code (and not always giving perfect result), but can be useful to get a Python version of maxscript snippet.
+The translator is too slow for big chunks of code (and not always giving perfect result), but can be useful to get a Python version of maxscript snippet.